 While the SRAM Rival vs. Force vs. RED debate may seem never-ending, their mutual compatibility gives you more freedom.

-The easiest (and cheapest) way to enter the electronic shifting game is by buying SRAM Rival eTap AXS.
+The easiest (and cheapest) way to enter the electronic shifting game is to buy the SRAM Rival AXS.
 Yes, it’s relatively heavy, not available for rim brakes, and you can’t connect satellite shifters to it, but it’s a wireless electronic groupset for an affordable price.

 The final choice depends on your budget and preferences.
-The biggest differences are in weight, satellite shifters compatibility, power meter, and price.
-The behavior of the groupsets (their speed and reliability) is the same.
+The biggest differences are weight, satellite shifter compatibility, power meter, and price.
+The groupsets’ performance (their speed and reliability) is the same.